Vegetable Crop Management 101 Workshop (In English and Spanish)

 State offices of USDA’s National Agricultural Statistics Service can be reached by selecting a state in the gray box on the left.
 For statistics on vegetable crops by state, first select a state.
 On the resulting state page, select “State – Vegetables” and click “Go”.
 Then on the “Vegetables” page select the data type, vegetable, and years of interest.
 Data can be downloaded as well as viewed online.

-Who to Contact.
+Who to Contact (PDF).
 Contacts are grouped by program.
 WSDA serves the people of Washington State by supporting the agricultural community and promoting consumer and environmental protection.

 Washington State University’s AgWeatherNet.
 AgWeatherNet (AWN) provides access to raw weather data from the Washington State University weather network, along with decision aids.
 AWN includes 134 weather stations located mostly in the irrigated regions of eastern Washington State but the network has undergone significant expansion in Western Washington and in dry land regions of the state.
 The AWN network is administered and managed by the AgWeatherNet team located at the WSU Irrigated Agriculture Research and Extension Center in Prosser, WA but is programmatically linked to efforts at other WSU research and extension centers.